-In addition to the seven-member Parks and Recreation Board, there are several Department of Public Services (DPS)/City of Birmingham administered committees and Parks and Recreation Board sub-committees.
-The Parks and Recreation Board appoints Board liaisons to specific DPS/City committees and assemble Board sub-committees as necessary.
-The DPS/City committees and Board sub-committees give citizens the opportunity provide information about the operations, maintenance, and improvement of parks and recreation facilities.
+The Parks and Recreation Board appoints Board liaisons to specific DPS/City committees.
+The Board and City committees give citizens the opportunity to provide feedback on the operations, maintenance, and improvement of parks and recreation facilities.

 The City also has a four-member Martha Baldwin Park Board to provide input on the design and maintenance of Martha Baldwin Park.
 In addition, there is a Birmingham Museum Board, which is an advisory board that participates in strategic planning and policy recommendations for the museum and grounds.
 The site consists of two historic buildings on nearly four acres and is adjacent to the Rouge River.